rust-lang-ru/book/rustbook-ru/nostarch/chapter20.md

 fields on this struct for describing all sorts of Rust code; check the `syn` documentation for `DeriveInput` at *https://docs.rs/syn/2.0/syn/struct.DeriveInput.html* for more information.

-Soon we’ll define the `impl_hello_macro` function, which is where we’ll build the new Rust code we want to include.
+Soon we’ll define the `impl_здравствуй_macro` function, which is where we’ll build the new Rust code we want to include.
 But before we do, note that the output for our derive macro is also a `TokenStream`.
 The returned `TokenStream` is added to the code that our crate users write, so when they compile their crate,